seventeenmagpie/infofiche/posts/translation-alienation-and-assimilation-in-arkady-martines-a-memory-called-empire.rst

 .. slug: language-alienation-and-assimilation-in-a-memory
 .. date: 2022-03-03 03:03:03 UTC
 .. tags: sf, sff-linguistics, a-memory-called-empire
-.. category: Discussions
+.. category: discussions
 .. link:
 .. description:
 .. type: text

 (Meta note: new posts are on the nth day of the nth month at the nth minute, nth hour, nth second.
-Be there or be square!(Actually, the posts aren't scheduled, they appear when I set them to, but that's when I'll aim.))
+Be there or be square (I am the square when I forget to post.)
+Also, I've added comments since you last saw me.
+Please use them responsiby.)

 Hello readers!
 Wellcome to the second SFF linguistics blog post, this time about alienation and assimilation in *A Memory Called Empire*...